elatov/elatov.github.io/_posts/2013-10-03-monitor-thermal-sensors-lm-sensors.md

 ### ChromeOS Using Thermal Management on Samsung Chromebook

-The last mentioned patch was actually for a script that is available in ChromeOS: it&#8217;s called **thermal.sh**.
+The last mentioned patch was actually for a script that is available in ChromeOS: it's called **thermal.sh**.
 The complete script can be found <a href="https://github.com/gentoo-arm-ru/overlay/blob/master/bsp-support/chromebook-daisy/files/thermal.sh" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://github.com/gentoo-arm-ru/overlay/blob/master/bsp-support/chromebook-daisy/files/thermal.sh']);">here</a>.
 From the script:

 > Quick hack to monitor thermals on snow platform.
 Since we only have passive cooling, the only thing we can do is limit CPU temp.